Axel Oxenstierna: Family

-Axel Oxenstierna's wife Anna died in 1649.

 Properties

 Oxenstierna was in possession of large estates and many mansions.
 During his life he owned palaces in, among others, Estonian Otepää, in Latvian Burtnieki, Ropaži and Valmiera, in Finnish Nousiainen (Nousis) and in Stockholm (Oxenstiernska Palace).
 The foremost of the mansions was Tidö Castle in Västmanland.
+In 1647, Wallonian merchant Louis De Geer, who had returned from a Swedish trading expedition to West Africa, gifted four enslaved Africans to Oxenstierna.

 Impact and legacy

 The modernization of Sweden

 Axel Oxenstierna is perhaps most remembered for the establishment of a uniform administrative system.
 He was ever-present during the vast reforms of the 1610s and 1620s, when the Swedish government was hugely modernized and made more effective.
 This was necessary for the war policies that would build the Swedish Empire.
 Among the areas reformed were army and navy organization and recruiting, trade and industrial policies, regional and local administration, the system of higher education, and the judicial system.
 The boundaries of the administrative counties of Sweden still to a large extent follow the boundaries established by Oxenstierna in the 17th century.